rnl-dei/labs-bootstrap/README.md

 # Labs bootstrap initramfs framework
 Framework to generate an initramfs with the primary purpose of deploying new base images to our labs, or "How I accidentally created a Linux distribution".

+If you want to make a USB drive with the rescue image, take a look at mkrescue.

 ## Emergency guide

 Did you FUBAR?
 Or did the previous guy ragequit?
 Do not despair!